Millicent Mackenzie: Political career

-Legacy
+Legacy and commemoration

 John Mackenzie, her husband, died in December 1935 in their home in the village of Brockweir near Chepstow in Gloucestershire.
 She edited his autobiographical notes and published them in 1936.
-When the Brockweir town hall was built in 1937, she donated the money for the building and called it the Mackenzie Hall in honour of her husband John S Mackenzie.
+When the Brockweir town hall was built in 1937, she donated the money for the building and called it the Mackenzie Hall in honour of her husband.

 Millicent Mackenzie died on 10 December 1942 in Brockweir.

-Commemoration

 In 2022, Cardiff Council announced that a park was being named in honour of Millicent Mackenzie.
 Parc Mackenzie is situated behind National Museum Cardiff, between Park Place and Museum Avenue.